sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

     ![](images/dev126.png)

-1. A message will pop-up, proposing to create a Pull Request (as your **Feature02** branch is now ahead in changes, compared to main).
+1. A message will pop up, proposing to create a Pull Request (as your **Feature02** branch is now ahead in changes, compared to main).

 1. Click on **Create a Pull Request**

     ![](images/dev127.png)

-1. In the **New pull request** tab, leave defaults and click on **Create** The Pull Request will show some pending requirements, based on the policies applied to the target **main** branch and wait until build completes.
+1. In the **New pull request** tab, leave defaults and click on **Create**.
+The Pull Request will show some pending requirements, based on the policies applied to the target **main** branch.
+Wait until the  build completes.

     ![](images/dev128.png)